 Honorary Consul of Japan in San Diego

-Ms. Kate Leonard was appointed as Honorary Consul of Japan in San Diego in July 2012, in recognition of her decades of involvement with Japan.
-The position involves safeguarding Japanese nationals in San Diego and enhancement business, cultural and academic ties between San Diego and Japan.
-She has served as President of the San Diego Consular Corps in San Diego since 2014.
+Kate Leonard was appointed as Honorary Consul of Japan in San Diego in July 2012, in recognition of her decades of involvement with Japan.
+The position includes the safeguarding of Japanese nationals in the San Diego area and the enhancement of business, cultural, academic and defense exchanges between the region and Japan.